jlongtine/longtine.io/content/post/why-cue.md

 As our infrastructure grew in complexity, and given where I imagined it would continue to go...
 I knew we had to make sure that we had tools to keep that complexity in check.

 CUE is a relatively simple language...
-But some of its feature combine to create a lot of power.
-Commutativity.
-Unification.
+But a few of its feature combine to create a lot of power.
+Commutativity + Unification.
 Value Lattice/Constraints.

 Let's start with **Commutativity**.
 From [Wikipedia](https://en.wikipedia.org/wiki/Commutative_property):

 > In [mathematics](https://en.wikipedia.org/wiki/Mathematics "Mathematics"), a [binary operation](https://en.wikipedia.org/wiki/Binary_operation "Binary operation") is **commutative** if changing the order of the [operands](https://en.wikipedia.org/wiki/Operand "Operand") does not change the result.

 As described in depth in that article, this basically means: order doesn't matter.
 In CUE there is no overriding of values.
 If a value is set to something concrete, it can't be another concrete value somewhere else.

+Unification describes what happens with a given field across files.

 As an example: